Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Cosmic ray spectrum

-The $\chi ^2/ d.o.f$ values and associated probabilities to the fit to each spectral template are listed in Table \ref{tab:2}.
-Orion B, Hercules, $\rho$ Oph and R CrA are well-fit by the three representations at the 2$\sigma$ confidence level.
+The $\chi ^2/ d.o.f$ values and associated probabilities for fitting each spectral template are listed in Table \ref{tab:2}.
+Orion B, Hercules, $\rho$ Oph and R CrA are fitted well by the three representations at the 2$\sigma$ confidence level.
 In the other cases, the KPL model is disfavoured by more than 2.5 $\sigma$ whereas the difference between the TPL and BPL models is not significant.
 Figure \ref{fig:4} shows the resulted proton spectrum using the BPL hypothesis, where the shaded area accounts for the 1$\sigma$ error in the fit parameter space.
 For comparison, the local proton spectrum measured by PAMELA is also shown (crosses).

-From the comparison with the local proton spectrum we can conclude: \begin{itemize} \item The proton spectrum derived from five out of the ten clouds considered, namely Taurus, Persues OB2, Mon R2, Hercules, $\rho$ Oph are well-described by the locally measured proton spectrum by PAMELA. \item The derived proton spectra of Aquila shows a deficit at high energies but it should be noted in this regard that this object is located in the direction of the galactic plane, where the uncertainties in the background model do not allow accurate derivation of the gamma-ray spectrum. \item The last four cases, Orion A, Orion B , Chamaeleon and R CrA should be treated differently.
-In Orion B and R CrA the proton spectrum is well-described with a KPL function, showing an enhancement of CRs compared to the local CR flux.
-In Orion A and Chamaeleon, although a BPL function is preferred to describe the proton spectrum, a high enhancement of CRs compared to the local CR flux at low energies is also present.
+From the comparison with the local proton spectrum we can conclude: \begin{itemize} \item The proton spectrum derived from three out of the eight clouds considered, namely Taurus, Persues OB2, and Mon R2 are described well by the locally measured proton spectrum by PAMELA. \item For $\rho$ Oph, the derived cosmic ray spectrum is harder and total flux is lower than those observed by PAMELA ($2.6 \pm 0.3$).
+However, as mentioned above, this source is overlaid with several bright point sources, and the SED of $\rho$~Oph only extend to $\approx$7\,GeV, preventing a good determination of the cosmic ray flux and spectrum at high energies.

+\item The four other cases, Orion A, Orion B , Chamaeleon, and R CrA should be treated differently.
+In R CrA the proton spectrum is described well with a KPL function, showing an enhancement of CRs compared to the local CR flux.
+In Orion A, Orion B, and Chamaeleon, although a BPL function is preferred to describe the proton spectrum, a high enhancement of CRs compared to the local CR flux at low energies is also present.
 At high energies the spectrum shape is very similar to the one of the local CR.
-It is important to note that R CrA is the only GMC considered which is not located inside Gould Belt, implying a common behaviour at high-energies independently of the cloud location. \end{itemize}
+It is important to note that R CrA is the only GMC considered which is not located inside the Gould Belt, implying a common behaviour at high-energies independently of the cloud location. \end{itemize}